-Christmas Roast Beef Part 2: Christmas is a time for celebrating God’s love with family, and what better way to bring the whole family together than over a delicious cut of Roast Beef Tenderloin?
+Christmas is a time for celebrating God’s love with family, and what better way to bring the whole family together to celebrate the occasion by splurging on a delicious cut of Roast Beef Tenderloin?
 This recipe is simple, fuss-free and still looks gorgeous, so hope you will try it out this Christmas!

-If you have been following our blog, you may recall that we posted Christmas Roast Beef Part 1: How to Tie a Roast Beef about two weeks back, where we wrote about how (and why!) we can easily tie a Roast Beef at home.
-If you have mastered the art of the butcher’s knot, you are ready for Part 2 – how to actually cook Roast Beef.
+If you have been following our blog, you may recall that we posted Part 1 to this post about two weeks back, where we showed you how to tie the roast beef to ensure that it holds its shape and cooks more evenly.
+Once you have mastered the art of the butcher’s knot, you are ready for Part 2 – how to actually cook roast the beef tenderloin.

 The BEST thing about this Roast Beef recipe is that if (and thats a big IF!) there are any leftovers, these make a great sandwich filling for the next day when all you want is a quick and light meal after a day of feasting and festivities!

 Hope you enjoy this recipe, and please leave me a comment below if you have any questions, suggestions or feedback for me!

 - Baby/Toddler-Friendly: Cut into tiny pieces for weaned babies / toddlers for some Christmas gourmet baby food!

 - Egg-Free: No modifications needed.